MalcomFitzcarraldo/Snap2It/README.md

 2. Create the Snap2It directory.
 > [!IMPORTANT]
-> Without modification this has to be installed/run from "C:\snap2it".
+> Without modification, this must to be installed/run from "C:\snap2it".

    ```cmd
    mkdir "C:\snap2it"